 With that mind set it was a simple step to look for ways to optimize our airway defenses.
 That step too has been fruitful, even more so than oral rehydration because the problems of the respiratory tract are far more common than those of the GI tract.
 Xylitol is the secret here and you can read about its benefits at our sister site.

 Analysis vs. Common Sense

-This page looks at the analytical model that we have used for most of the last 500 years, how it has progressed, and the problems encountered on the way.
+This page looks more at the problems associated with the analytical model that we have used for most of the last 500 years.

 Homeostasis vs. Allostasis

 These two models have to do with the way doctors and medical researchers see the body.
 Briefly, the homeostatic model looks at symptoms as imbalances that need to be balanced with drugs.
 The allostatic model looks deeper into what the symptoms mean and since many of them represent defenses that help us to better survive, this model concludes that balancing them with drugs may not be in our best interest.
 We think the allostatic model is far better than our current way of thinking.
 Examples are presented of what happens with our current faulty thinking, as well as links to how to help our defenses and enhance our survival.
 More here.

 Survival vs. Cooperation and Diversity

 Darwin saw both of these aspects, but he and those coming after him have had a harder time seeing how the second aspect worked.
 Survival is easy: if there is an adaptation that improves ones life and reproductive potential it will expand into the whole population in time.
 Not so easy with cooperation and diversity, yet we see the trend clearly.
 And if there is any better measure for the health of a living system than its diversity we have not found it.
 In this section we look at these two aspects of adaptation and at how we can promote them.